Ligi Ndogo S.C. Academy: Structure

+Ligi Ndogo was Founded by Chris Amimo and Karani Nyamu and in its infancy was supported by Milo, who had naming rights to the grounds and brand.

 Notable academy graduates

 John Guidetti is a notable former player at the academy, having joined the under-13 team in 2003.
-After leaving in 2005 to return to IF Brommapojkarna, he signed a three-year-deal with Manchester City as a 16-year-old in 2008.
+After leaving in 2005 to return to IF Brommapojkarna, he signed a three-year deal with Manchester City as a 16-year-old in 2008.

 a.
 Current club as of 7 October 2015.